Research

 - The 3D tomographic mass mapping:

 - Point Spread Function Modeling: For weak lensing shear measurements to be useful for cosmological studies, it is also necessary to model properly the point spread function (PSF) of the instrument.
 In the case of the Euclid project, this PSF is subsampled, and we have proposed a method (Ngolè, Starck et al, A&A, 2014; Ngolè, Starck et al, 2016) to achieve surperresolution, which will increase the cosmological constraining power of Euclid significantly.
 See here for more details.
-We have also used optimal transport technique to take into account the wavelength dependancy of the PSF (Ngolè et Starck, A&A, 2017; Schmitz et, 2018, Schmitz et al, 2020).
+We have also investigated optimal transport technique to take into account the wavelength dependancy of the PSF (Ngolè et Starck, A&A, 2017; Schmitz et, 2018, Schmitz et al, 2020).
+Graph theory has be found to very useful to derive a regularized field of PSF (Scmitz et al, 2020).
+This approach has led to the developed of a new PSF field recovery method (Tobias et al, 2021), MCCD, which has been used to analyse the CFIS survery